nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 ### Switching to manual synchronization as a workaround

 We always have the fail-safe of turning off automatic synchronization and waiting manually by ourselves.
-This isn’t the recommended approach but sometimes we Don’t have a choice.
+This isn’t the recommended approach but sometimes we don’t have a choice.

 #### How do we turn off automatic synchronization?